reown-com/appkit/.changeset/lucky-bats-lie.md

 '@reown/appkit-wallet': patch
 ---

-Refactored logger imports which caused webpack bundlers to throw an error.
+Changed logger imports to not cause the webpack bundler to throw a CommonJS module error.